monmima/boutique-laravel/README.md

 ### 500 - Server Error

 - Your project is probably missing the .env file.
+For security reasons, the .env file is not typically uploaded to Git repositories.

+### Target class [PizzaController] does not exist.

+- Make sure you are using the right namespace.
+The namespace is not working the same way in older versions of Laravel.
+Go to your web.php file and change this:

+        Route::get('/pizzas', 'PizzaController@index');

+To this:

+        Route::get('/pizzas', 'App\Http\Controllers\PizzaController@index');

 ## Creating A Many-To-Many Relationship (Pivot Table)